Stephen and I have lived in Chicago for 17 years and every year there’s a day that we’ve coined, The Day.

 Life feels like it’s happening right now.

 Music fills the air.
 Food hits the spot.
-People are more attractive as true colors shine through.
+People are more attractive as their true colors shine through.

 We haven’t even come close to transitioning to warmer weather, so the outfits are awkward.
 Shorts are mixed with tights.
 There are scarves and tank tops.